monkeymagix123/survev-bots-v2/docs/README.md

 - Can melee-break nearby loot obstacles
 - Can use nearby manual doors/buttons when they clearly help
 - `melee_break` uses an obstacle-edge approach instead of walking to object center
+- Windows are not treated as loot-break targets
+- Loot objects that are blocked behind walls/building separation are rejected unless an unarmed bot can first clear a destructible blocker

 ### Unarmed Bots
 - Use a dedicated internal unarmed brain and unarmed input/controller path